 How Long Does a Car Window Repair Take?

-• Full Window Replacement (Side Windows, Rear Windows, or Windshields): 1–2 hours
+- Full Window Replacement (Side, Back, or Windshield): Usually 1–2 hours

 Final Thoughts